Fernandocgomez/react.Shopify-Theme-Detector/README.md

 # Shopify Theme Detector

-Shopify Theme Detector is web app designed to help dropshippers and shopify developers to find out the name of the theme a particualr shopify store is using.
+Shopify Theme Detector is a web app designed to help drop shippers and Shopify developers to find out the name of the theme a particular Shopify store is using.

 #### [Click Here To Watch A Video Of The Web App][1]